INTO-CPS-Association/fault-injection-maestro/readme.md

 ```

 The `-DfailIfNoTests`is set to `false`, to avoid an error due to no tests in the faultinject folder.

+Note that, a cleanup function has been added that removes events that will not be executed after a time-point has passed.

 ### To be added
 * Tests need to be added for xml files with multiple variables of the same type in one event (one-shot, or duration)